Spacetime evolution of lepton number densities and wave packet-like effects for neutrino flavor and chiral oscillations in quantum field theory: Introduction

 Neutrinos were originally formulated, within the weak interactions of the Standard Model (SM), to be massless fermions.
 However, hints of massive neutrinos appeared in the second half of the 20th century with the solar neutrino problem\cite{Bahcall:2002ng}.
 Eventually, updated solar models and experiments from the Kamiokande laboratory and the Sudbury Neutrino Observatory (SNO) proved the disappearance is caused by flavor oscillations\cite{Abe:2010hy,Aharmim:2009gd}.
 For neutrinos the existence of flavor oscillations mean there is a mixing between mass and flavor eigenstates.
 The mixing between mass and flavor is governed by the unitary PMNS matrix, which has six (four) free parameters in the $3\times3$ instance\cite{Pontecorvo:1957qd,Maki:1962mu}.
 Thus, the mixing caused by flavor oscillations is direct evidence that neutrinos are massive and, consequently, require physics beyond the SM.

 In this decade, the six parameters related to the PMNS matrix; the oscillation angles $\theta_{12},\theta_{23}, \text{and }\theta_{13}$, the mass squared differences $\Delta m_{21}^2\text{ and }\Delta m^2_{31}$, and the Dirac CP violating phase $\delta_{cp}$, are expected to be measured within a few percentages by neutrino oscillation experiments\cite{Abi:2020evt,Abe:2015zbg,Abe:2016ero,Baussan:2013zcy,Kumar:2017sdq,An:2015jdp}.
 In addition, the absolute mass of the lightest neutrino, $m_1$ or $m_3$, is expected to be directly limited down to the sub-eV range by the Karlsruhe Tritium Neutrino Experiment (KATRIN)\cite{Aker:2019qfn}.
 However, even with these precision measurements, questions remain in neutrino phenomenology.
-Specifically, the question of what is the absolute mass hierarchy for neutrinos, normal $m_1<m_2\ll m_3$ or inverted $m_3\ll m_1<m_2$, and the question of what type of mass neutrinos possess, Dirac or Majorana.
-Those questions could be answered by future neutrinoless double-$\beta$ $(0\nu\beta\beta)$ decay experiments\cite{Dolinski:2019nrj,Furry:1939qr,Bahcall:1978jn,Schechter:1980gk,Xing:2013ty}.
+Specifically, the question of what type of mass neutrinos possess, Dirac or Majorana remains.
+This question could be answered by future neutrinoless double-$\beta$ $(0\nu\beta\beta)$ decay experiments\cite{Dolinski:2019nrj,Furry:1939qr,Bahcall:1978jn,Schechter:1980gk,Xing:2013ty}.
 Arguably, additional approaches to answer those questions would be ideal.

 For this work, we present a unified description of neutrino phenomenology that leads to an additional approach for investigations of the previously mentioned questions.
 We define unified to mean a description that includes neutrino flavor oscillations and, particle-anti-particle or chiral oscillations.
 In addition, our description is different from the usual neutrino oscillation theory that assumes neutrinos are relativistic.
-The relativistic assumption is often taken, because cosmological limits on the neutrinos absolute masses place them in the sub-eV range\cite{Aghanim:2018eyx}; whereas, experiments are performed on neutrinos with energies in the KeV, MeV, GeV, and recently the PeV ranges\cite{Formaggio:2013kya}.
+The relativistic assumption is often taken, because cosmological limits on the neutrinos absolute masses place them in the sub-eV range\cite{Aghanim:2018eyx}; whereas, experiments are performed on neutrinos with energies in the keV, MeV, GeV, and recently the PeV ranges\cite{Formaggio:2013kya}.
 Nonrelativistic neutrinos are predicted to exist in nature as the cosmic neutrino background (C$\nu$B).
 Experiments to detect the C$\nu$B are under preparation (see for example, \cite{Betti:2019ouf}), and we plan future studies of the C$\nu$B as an application of our description.